-Postdoctoral Fellow, Science for Impact
+Postdoctoral Fellow - Science for Impact

-She is a citizen scientist in biology and has international experience in participatory mapping, facilitating workshops documenting knowledge for sustainable development, such as local food security and pedestrian paths.
+She is a citizen scientist in biology and has international experience in participatory mapping and facilitating workshops to document knowledge for sustainable development, such as local food security and pedestrian paths.